Food to Fuel Exercise

 Question: But I’m not an athlete…do the rules still apply?

-Question: Won’t I burn more calories (or fat) if I go into a workout starved?
+Question: Won’t I burn more calories (or fat) if I go into a workout fasted?

 Additionally, going into workouts under-fueled because you are restricting what you eat means that your glucose stores are low.
-If glucose is low, the body is much likely to pull muscle as fuel.
-If you are losing muscle, you are doing the opposite of training…which means you’re burning fewer calories each workout.
+If glucose is low, the body is much likely to pull amino acids from muscle as fuel.
+If you are losing muscle, you are doing the opposite of training or health…

 Question: What kind of fuel is best?